roylau98/FYP/README.txt

 There are 3 types of filters supported: (1) 2nd-order Butterworth low-pass filter, (2) Hampel filter, and (3) Discrete Wavelet Transform (DWT).

 For the Butterworth low-pass filter, one needs to set both the cutoff frequency, and sampling frequency.
 For Hampel filter and DWT, one needs to set the Window/ Wavelet(db) used.
+If the filters are not properly set, errors will be thrown and nothing will be plotted.
+Ensure that the corresponding fields are set first before plotting.

 Three types of graphs are supported.
 The first is a normal plot, and one needs to choose the subcarrier to plot.
 The second is a heatmap that plots all subcarriers.
 The last plot supported is the principal component analysis (PCA).
 Filters are automatically applied to the amplitude or phase, before being plotted.